 6.1 The following administration processes are included in this document to provide a general understanding of the process for aging of disconnected ported telephone numbers in a Local Number Portability (LNP) environment, including Wireless Number Portability (WNP).
 Readers are encouraged to obtain the most recent applicable process descriptions from the appropriate CRTC Industry Steering Committee (CISC) Sub Working Group which, at the time of this writing, was the Business Process Working Group (BPWG).

 6.2 The following administration processes developed for aging Disconnected ported telephone numbers are based on LNP operation flows.
+LNP operations flows should remain intact.

 6.3 The following sequential process flow identifies the duties to be performed by TSPs, CO Code Holders, Thousands-Block Holders, and the Number Portability Administration Centre (NPAC) for disconnecting ported telephone numbers and making such numbers available for re-assignment.